MelinaMoraiti/Athletics-eShop/README.md

 ## Overview

-The Athletics eShop is a web-based e-commerce application developed to provide a platform for customers to perform CRUD operations.
+The Athletics eShop is a web-based e-commerce application developed to provide a platform for customers, admins to perform CRUD operations.
 This project was created as a part of my university coursework.

 ## Features